 Cigar Life Guy: What is the biggest challenge facing the cigar industry?

-Steve Bartell: I think the first thing is regulation.
+Steve Bartell: The first thing is regulation.
 The industry is constantly under attack.
 It makes it harder and harder for retailers to survive.
 The other thing is that I don’t think people realize what goes into bringing a cigar to market.
-It is really difficult.
+It isn’t easy.
 It’s not a matter of slapping your band on a cigar and having a box.
 That’s the easy part.
-The hard part is getting it out to the market and having your cigar respected.
+The hard part is getting the cigar to the market and getting the market to respect it.
 That’s why we kept Molon Labe as our legacy.
 It really ties back to the Cuban legacy from which it was born.

-It’s a difficult industry.
+It’s a complex industry.
 I always thought it was a huge industry, but it’s not.
 It’s small.
-Compared to most industries it’s small.
-It’s global in nature, but it’s a very small industry.
+Compared to most industries, it’s small.
+It’s global in nature, but it’s a small industry.
 It takes a lot to grow your business.
-It takes a lot of evangelizing.
-It takes a lot of trial and error.
-It takes a lot of intestinal fortitude to be able to overcome all of the obstacles that get thrown at you when you’re trying to bring a cigar to market.
+It takes a lot of evangelizing, trial and error, and intestinal fortitude to overcome all the obstacles thrown at you when bringing a cigar to market.
 There’s production, boxes, pricing, marketing, and then just getting the cigar out there.

 The Molon Labe Portfolio